AnuvabSen1/anuvab_._sen/index.md

 <h2 style="margin: 60px 0px 10px;">About Me</h2>

 <div class="justify-text">
 I am a Ph.D.
-Candidate in the <a href="https://ece.gatech.edu/">School of Electrical and Computer Engineering</a> at the <a href="https://www.gatech.edu/">Georgia Institute of Technology</a> in Atlanta, advised by <a href="https://greenlab.ece.gatech.edu/">Dr. Saibal Mukhopadhyay</a>.
+Student in the <a href="https://ece.gatech.edu/">School of Electrical and Computer Engineering</a> at the <a href="https://www.gatech.edu/">Georgia Institute of Technology</a> in Atlanta, advised by <a href="https://greenlab.ece.gatech.edu/">Dr. Saibal Mukhopadhyay</a>.
 My research focuses on building <strong>efficient perception algorithms for autonomous systems</strong> that operate reliably in complex, real-world environments.
 I develop <strong>lightweight multimodal architectures</strong> that enable robust object detection, segmentation, and scene understanding while remaining deployable on resource-constrained edge platforms.
 </div>

 <div class="justify-text">